Caning of Charles Sumner: Aftermath

-During the 1856 lame duck session of Congress, Brooks made a speech calling for the admission of Kansas "even with a constitution rejecting slavery".
+During the 1856 lame-duck session of Congress, Brooks made a speech calling for the admission of Kansas "even with a constitution rejecting slavery".
 His conciliatory tone impressed Northerners and disappointed slavery's supporters.

+The caning was a motivating factor in the abduction and murder of five pro-slavery settlers by the abolitionist leader John Brown in the Pottawatomie massacre.